This Family Raised a Baby Canada Goose for a Year—20 Years Later, It Returned Home

 Peeper finds his way home

-Geese live to be around 25 years old, are very loyal, and never forget their first home.
+Geese have a lifespan of around 25 years, are very loyal, and never forget their first home.
 Even so, it came as a total shock to me when, in 2019, an aging adult goose made his way back to my family home.
-Geese love houses with large, green lawns to eat on; the flat terrain also makes it easy for them to scout for predators.
+Geese love houses with large, green lawns to munch; the flat terrain also makes it easy for them to scout for predators.
 So, at first, I assumed it was just another Canada goose.
 And yet, something about the lone male seemed oddly familiar to me.

 After two weeks of the goose coming back repeatedly, it became clear to me that this wasn’t a random goose.
 He did all of the same things Peeper used to, like trying to come in through the front door and sleeping in our enclosed pool area.
 In addition to mimicking Peeper’s old ways, this goose also responded to the name Peeper.
 Much to my amazement, my old best friend had returned, 20 years later.

-Read the heartwarming story of how one man became friends with a black bear.
+Read the incredible story of how one man became friends with a black bear.

 The ultimate gift